 Children also learn from trauma.
 They can learn hopelessness, helplessness, anger, and despair.
 And with the severe shortage of educational opportunities in refugee camps and impoverished communities around the world, too many children never get the chance to learn how to overcome the tremendous obstacles they face.

-Children in refugee camps and impoverished communities need education that addresses both their emotional needs and their scholastic and intellectual needs — and they need it now.
+These vulnerable children need education that addresses both their emotional needs and their scholastic and intellectual needs — and they need it now

-- Able to reach many impoverished and refugee children at no cost
+- Able to reach many high risk children at no cost

 - Capable of being rapidly deployed with limited volunteers or other resources